-The project approved by the City is for a master coastal development permit to allow channel clearing (removal of sediment and vegetation) and maintenance of storm water facilities, which includes natural, earthen and manmade drainages, in the City of San Diego to provide adequate flood flows.
+The project approved by the City is for a 20-year master coastal development permit to allow channel clearing (removal of sediment and vegetation) and maintenance of storm water facilities, which includes natural, earthen and manmade drainages, in the City of San Diego to provide adequate flood flows.
 Most of the drainages covered by this permit are located outside of the Coastal Zone.
 However, the drainages within the Coastal Zone and addressed in the subject appeal include:

-- portion of Soledad Creek in Sorrento Valley - small portion of Los Penasquitos Creek

-- small portion of Rose Creek

-- small portion of Tecolote Creek

-- small portion of Chollas Creek

-- portion of the Tijuana River
+- Portion of Soledad Creek in Sorrento Valley; - small portion of Los Penasquitos Creek in Sorrento Valley; - small portion of Rose Creek in Pacific Beach; - . small portion of Tecolote Creek; - small portion of Chollas and South Creek; and - portion of the Tijuana River in the Tijuana River Valley.